Manning, Truth & the Devil

 Manning's fragility was demonstrated over and over again to those who knew him well.
-He would preach his socks off, and then return to his motel rooms and binge.
-A tragic life mirrored in an outrageous cleverness of his mind and words.
+He would travel and preach his socks off, only to return to his motel rooms and binge.
+A tragic life mirrored in an outrageous cleverness of mind and words.

 The devil is the father of lies -